kauppine/cybersecuritybase-project/readme.md

 ### A8 Cross-Site Request Forgery (CSRF) ###
 Remove HTML comment tags ```(<!-- and -->)``` from user.html line 40.
-In file ImageController.java move lines 112 and 113 inside the curly bracket on lines 109 and 111
+In file ImageController.java move lines 112 and 113 inside the curly brackets on lines 109 and 111